zeejanjua/WeatherApp/README.md

 # iOS WeatherApp

-This project contains the API and UI implementation of Weather.
+This project contains the OpenWeather API and UI implementation of Weather.
 APIs documentation is here [Document Link][url1]

 ##  Requirements